rockballslab/saaskit/README.md

 ```

 > [!IMPORTANT]
-> **vps-secure is required before SAASKIT.** It hardens your server (firewall, SSH, Docker isolation) in 15 minutes.
+> **VPS-SECURE is required before SAASKIT.** It hardens your server (firewall, SSH, Docker isolation) in 15 minutes.
 Do not skip this step.

 ---